 Do Your Research

 I do not go anywhere without researching the place ahead of time.
+There is so much information available for you, so always research!
+You will find great guides and even learn about weight loss pills that are available.
 This is mostly true for restaurants, but also true for anywhere else that you’ll go in the summer.
 I’ll log on to a restaurant’s website, and assess how I can stay on track there.
 I’ll mentally flag a few healthy options, so that when I arrive at the restaurant, I don’t even need to consider unhealthy choices, because I’ve already picked my meal.
 I also decide before I go if I’ll have an alcoholic beverage or not (in most cases, the answer is usually no, but you do you, boo).

 A few weeks ago in my accountability group, we had a discussion on what’s the healthiest thing to get at the Costco cafe.
 Turns out the salad is one of the worst options!
 Now that I’m officially two weeks into being gluten- and dairy-free, I had to think outside the box during our Costco pilgrimage on Friday.
 One of my favorite healthy hacks is to grab one of my beloved rotisserie chickens when shopping, and bust into it while the rest of my family has pizza and chicken bakes.
 This one was an insanely good one, too.
 And guess what?
 I wasn’t the only person doing this! . . . . . #glutenfree #glutenfreedairyfree #dairyfree #diastasisrecti #diastasisrectirepair #csectionmom #csectionmum #vbacmom #vbacmum #vbac #postpartum #healthyhacks #costcofinds #costcopizza #costcofood